arod40/file-imports-git-searcher/README.md

 - Exclude certain directories from the search, both globally and extension-specific.
 For example, for the `.py` files, one would usually exclude the `venv` directory, meaning that any `.py` inside a `venv` directory will be ignored.
 - For each extension, set the frameworks that are being looked for in the search.
 - Set the max number of workers.
 This is the number of CPUs engaged in parallel for running the repository search.
+IMPORTANT: Take into account that there is an extra thread requested by the program to write to the output file.
+This is: this script is going to use max_workers + 1 threads, potentially.

 In this repo, there is an `example` directory, with input examples for the `repos.json` and `config.json` files.

-Finally, you need to pass to the script the path to a directory to store the results.
-These are going to be two files: `results.json` and `errors.json` with the successfully and the unsuccessfuly analyzed repos, respectively.
+Finally, you need to pass to the script the path to a csv file to store the results.
+Importantly, if the file you pass already exists, the program will interpret it as if it needs to resume from a previously failed/interrupted execution.
+In this case, it will ignore all the records in the existing from the start until the last successful record.

 Below is an example for running the CLI.

-`python main.py -r "example/repos.json" -c "example/config.json" -s exp1`
+`python main.py -r "example/repos.json" -c "example/config.json" -o example/output.csv`

 Note: Please, as you contribute to the repo, make sure to run `python -m black .` before merging with main, so as to keep consistent formatting within the python files.